bouboucouscous/sphero_stage/README.md

-It seems like there was an issue with the formatting of the link to the "Expert Groups Document."
-Let me correct that for you:

 ## Objective:

 This project aims to simulate the control of a swarm of robots in a simulated environment using Reynolds Rules.